-- Use white noise – turn on a fan, humidifier or HEPA filter.
+- Use white or brown noise – turn on a fan, humidifier, or HEPA filter.

 - Take a magnesium supplement if you have difficulty falling asleep.

-- Ashwaganda (Withania somnifera): an Ayurvedic herb to help recover from stress and insomnia, restore libido, increase energy and stamina, normalize cortisol levels
+- Ashwagandha (Withania somnifera): an Ayurvedic herb to help recover from stress and insomnia, restore libido, increase energy and stamina, normalize cortisol levels

 - Remedy any vitamin deficiencies.
 Your medical professional can help you check for this.
 Low levels of vitamin D3, B vitamins, potassium, zinc, and calcium can all impact sleep.
 Take a multi-vitamin and B-complex vitamin daily to ensure you aren’t deficient.

 - Benzodiazepines (Ativan, Valium, Klonopin) may reduce restorative slow-wave sleep.
 They may help you fall asleep or increase how long you sleep, but you may not get the quality deep sleep that is needed to feel rested.